jfbarras/slimy-snake/README.md

 Overlays, like preferences or FPS, can be toggled with **H**.

-Statistics, like top ten scores this session, are displayed in a mid-left overlay.
+Statistics, like the top ten scores this session, are displayed in a mid-left overlay.

+Visual debugging, like food collection sector and snake turn radius, can be toggled with **Y**.

-## New features
+## New Features
-tbd
+Statistics and visual debugging are available even if the player fully controls the snake.

+Four levels of visual debugging are planned: off, low, med, high.

 ## Controls
 Key | Result
 :---|:---
+Y	| Visual debugging
 U	| Log debugging
 O | Mobile rendering
 H | Hide overlays